 reserve covers hundreds of kilometres of stunning rugged coastline and includes thousands

 of acres of native bush.
 The Waitakere ranges have something for every adventurer, Such as

 waterfalls, hikes, mountain biking and (some!) dog walking.

 Below we have listed a few tips for first-timers who are wanting to get out in the Waitakere

 ranges and have an awesome first experience.

-Getting to the Waitakere ranges can be somewhat of an adventure in itself!
+Getting to the Waitakere ranges can be somewhat of an adventure in itself for first timers!
 Most people

 will drive personal cars (from Auckland city) and if you are departing from Auckland city it